Healthpeak Properties

-Healthpeak Properties, Inc. is an American real estate investment trust that invests in real estate related to the healthcare industry including senior housing, life science, and medical offices.
-It was organized in 2007 in Maryland and headquartered in Denver, Colorado with offices in Irvine, Nashville and San Francisco.
-As of December 31, 2019, the company owned interests in 617 properties.
+Healthpeak Properties, Inc. is an American real estate investment trust that invests in senior housing, life science labs, and medical offices.
+As of December 31, 2025, the company owned interests in 689 properties.

 History

-The company was founded in 1985 with two acute care hospitals and 22 skilled nursing facilities.

-In 1985, the company became a public company via an initial public offering (IPO).
+The company was founded in May 1985.
+That year, the company became a public company via an initial public offering.

 In September 2007, the company changed its name from Health Care Property Investors, Inc. to HCP, Inc.